-As the student teacher, you assist the mentor teacher in setting up for the school year/semester.
+As the student teacher, you assist the site-based mentor teacher in setting up for the school year/semester.
 You can begin to do small tasks such as tutoring, reading aloud, spelling, etc., as the mentor teacher assigns.
-Subjects can be added until you are in charge of planning, teaching and evaluating.
+Subjects can be added until you have assumed full responsibility for all planning, teaching, and evaluating.
 You will fully assume these responsibilities for a total of 6 full weeks (30 days) as the solo teacher.
-Then you will step back as the host teacher again takes charge of the class.
+Then you will step back as the mentor teacher again takes charge of the class.
 You and your mentor teachers should plan this schedule together.
 Each situation will be different and should be agreed upon by the mentor teacher, University supervisor, and you as the student teacher.